Walk around the area

 The shown positions on the map for 19.
 Tintin and Blue Boat and 7.
 Bore are outdated.
 The correct locations at the moment (march 2019) is that Tintin and Blue Boat are stationed at pos 7.

-Comments, questions , corrections and questions ?
-You´re welcome to e-mail me malte(at)valfarden.nu
+Comments, questions or corrections?
+You’re welcome to e-mail me firstname.lastname@example.org

 Station A: Malmö Live.